davidlr99/BoilerpipeArticle/README.md

 # BoilerpipeArticle
 This gem removes the surplus “clutter” (boilerplate, templates) around the main textual content of a web page (pure Ruby implementation).
-It's especially made for news websites content.
+It's especially made for news websites content and can be also used as open graph meta parser.

 ##Installation
 ```